alexkodingu/alexkodingu.github.io/_posts/2023-06-08-ssh-key-management.md

 ## Git configuration

 My experience brought me to work with various customers and git tools.
 It means using different identities and services (but sometimes the same).
 I’ve wasted a lot of time finding some keys or setting the local git config.
-KeePassXC solved my problem for keys, but for the setting, I only found the solution for git after looking a bit more at another developer that was [Using conditional include in git config](https://git-scm.com/docs/git-config#_includes) (as we always say RTFM ^_^).
+KeePassXC solved my problem for keys, but for the setting, I only found the solution for git after looking a bit more at another developer that was [using conditional include in git config](https://git-scm.com/docs/git-config#_includes) (as we always say RTFM ^_^).

 I used them a bit differently depending on my working configuration.
 The idea is to set a default git-config that target a complete sub configuration.